 Meet the Expert

-“The best flowers for boutonnieres hold up well out of the water and are sturdy for all of the hugs that one will undoubtedly encounter on the wedding day,” says De Course.
+“The best flowers for boutonnieres hold up well out of the water and are sturdy for all of the hugs that one will undoubtedly encounter on the wedding day,” says De Corse.
 Orange ranunculus, deep red phalaenopsis orchids, and garden roses in blush pink all fit the bill for appropriate choices.
-“Some more unique options are blueberries, eryngium, or even dried florals,” says De Course.
+“Some more unique options are blueberries, eryngium, or even dried florals,” says De Corse.

 Read on for 20 inspiring boutonnieres that are perfect for a fall wedding.